-Policy 13 - Management of land use activities and discharges28 (Consent Orders)
+Policy 13 - Management of land use activities and discharges

-- Recognise that the use and development of Southland's land and water resources, including for primary production, enables people and communities to provide for their social, economic and cultural wellbeing. - 2.
+- 1. Recognise that the use and development of Southland's land and water resources enables people and communities to provide for their social, economic and cultural wellbeing. - 2.
 Manage land use activities and discharges (point source and non-point source) to enable the achievement of Policies 15A, 15B and 15C.